 Royals Who Left Their Countries To Move To America

-Americans, in theory, despise the idea of monarchy.
+On the basis of the nation's founding alone, Americans might not seem to be fans of monarchy.
 After all, the country fought a war to free itself from the rule of the world's most prominent royal family in Great Britain.
-But despite its republican (small "r") leanings, the United States has always held an allure for royals fleeing their political opponents, taking sojourns, or simply looking for a good time.
-In fact, Edward VIII of England had fallen in love with American culture and freedom on various visits starting in 1919 — long before meeting Wallis Simpson.
+But despite its republican (small "r") leanings, the United States has always held an allure for royals either fleeing their political opponents, taking sojourns, or simply looking for a good time.
+In fact, long before Edward VIII of England met Wallis Simpson and abdicated the throne, he had fallen in love with American culture on various visits starting in 1919.

 Edward was by no means the first European royal to look for love across the pond either.
 Several French royals did the same thing as early as 1796.
-For other royals, life in America has come as a result of exile or in many cases, simply pursuing the American dream.
-More than one former European royal has found economic success in the United States.
-Then of course, there are those who are in conflict with their families and are looking to "get away" so to speak.
-Here are some royals who decided (or were forced) to ditch their old lives to try and make it in the Land of the Free.
+For other royals, life in America has come as a result of exile or, in many cases, to simply pursue the American dream; more than one former European royal has found economic success in the United States.
+Then, there are those who are in conflict with their families and want to elope.
+Here are some royals who decided (or were forced) to ditch their old lives to try and make it in the United States of America.

 Jerome Bonaparte

-Jerome Bonaparte played second fiddle to his more famous brother Napoleon, who even dictated his personal life.
-But initially, Jerome made his own fate, leaving France at 20 to marry wealthy 18-year-old Baltimore socialite Elizabeth Patterson in 1803, per the Jane Austen Center.
+Jérôme Bonaparte played second fiddle to his more famous brother Napoleon, who among many of the lesser-known weird things he did, dictated Jérôme's personal life.
+But initially, Jérôme made his own fate, leaving France at 20 to marry wealthy 18-year-old Baltimore socialite Elizabeth Patterson in 1803.
 The couple seemed over the moon and Elizabeth quickly became pregnant with their son.
 Napoleon, however, wasn't having any of it.
 He ordered his brother to return to France and annul his marriage, even barring Elizabeth from French-controlled Europe.
-Despite Jerome's pleas, he relented after Napoleon threatened to take away his titles.
-There was just one problem – the pope refused to grant an annulment.
+Despite Jérôme's pleas, he relented after Napoleon threatened to take away his titles.
+There was just one problem: the pope refused to grant an annulment.

-Napoleon in the end declared the marriage null by his own authority and married Jerome off to German princess Catharina von Wurttemburg.
-But Jerome still loved Elizabeth, who had given birth to their U.S. citizen son Jerome Napoleon Bonaparte in 1805.
-So what was the hard-partying but ultimately unhappy elder Jerome to do?
+In the end, Napoleon declared the marriage null by his own authority and married Jérôme off to German princess Catharina von Württemberg.
+But Jérôme still loved Elizabeth, who had given birth to their U.S. citizen son Jérôme Napoleon Bonaparte in 1805.
+So what was the hard-partying but ultimately unhappy elder Jérôme to do?
 He offered Elizabeth land and titles in Westphalia, giving her the chance to be the "other" woman.
 She, however, would not accept anything less than being his wife and queen of Westphalia.
 That could not materialize, so she returned to Baltimore.

-Together, Elizabeth and Jerome end up siring the little-known American Bonapartes.
-Jerome Napoleon, according to the Maryland Historical Museum, attended West Point and served with distinction in the French army before settling in Washington, D.C.
-Jerome Napoleon's son went to Harvard and served as Teddy Roosevelt's attorney general, ensuring that American Bonapartes did not disappear into obscurity.
+Together, Elizabeth and Jérôme end up siring the little-known American Bonapartes.
+Jérôme Napoleon attended West Point and served with distinction in the French army before settling in Washington, D.C.
+Jérôme Napoleon's son went to Harvard and served as Teddy Roosevelt's attorney general, ensuring that American Bonapartes did not disappear into obscurity.
 Not bad for spurned royalty.

 Andrew Romanov

-The grandnephew of Tsar Nicholas II, Andrew Romanov's parents were members of the Russian imperial family who survived the bloody 1917 Bolshevik Revolution by fleeing to Britain, per Andrew's obituary.
-His great-uncle the tsar and his family were not so lucky, being gunned down and bayoneted by Bolshevik murderers in Yekaterinburg.
-Andrew was born in 1923 in exile and never appears to have set foot in his ancestral homeland.
-After an insular childhood near Windsor Castle, military service in the British Navy, and work as a farmhand, Andrew decided to try his luck in the United States.
-He left Britain in 1949, settling in San Francisco and becoming a naturalized citizen in 1956 – renouncing his title in the process as required by immigration law.
+The grandnephew of Tsar Nicholas II, Andrew Romanov's parents were members of the Russian imperial family who survived the bloody 1917 Bolshevik Revolution by fleeing to Britain.
+His great-uncle the tsar and his family were not so lucky, being gunned down and bayoneted by Bolsheviks in one of the many messed-up things that happened during the Russian Revolution.
+Andrew was born in exile in 1923, and appears to have never set foot in his ancestral homeland.
+Among the many fascinating facts about England's Windsor Castle is that Andrew spent an insular childhood there, followed by military service in the British Navy and work as a farmhand.
+Andrew then decided to try his luck in the United States.
+He left Britain in 1949, settled in San Francisco, and became a naturalized citizen in 1956, having renounced his title in the process as required by immigration law.

 Austin found out about her then-boyfriend's lineage when a mutual friend spilled Makonnen's secret.
-It didn't prove to be much of an impediment, however, since the two eventually married in a lavish Ethiopian Orthodox wedding, according to Vogue – albeit one that was modified to ensure the bride's father could walk her down the aisle.
-Within the United States (a republic), however, they do not use their royal titles.
+It didn't prove to be much of an impediment, however, since the two eventually married in a lavish Ethiopian Orthodox wedding, albeit one that was modified to ensure the bride's father could walk her down the aisle.
+Within the United States, however, they do not use their royal titles.

 Mohammad Reza Pahlavi and family

-The last shah of Iran left his homeland after the 1979 Islamic Revolution toppled the pro-American monarch in favor of Ayatollah Ruhollah Khomeini's Islamic Republic of Iran.
+The last shah of Iran left his homeland in 1979, after the nation's Islamic Revolution toppled the pro-American monarch in favor of Ayatollah Ruhollah Khomeini's Islamic Republic of Iran.
 The shah and his family became wanderers, eventually settling in the United States.

 Mohammad Reza Pahlavi never quite found a home outside his native Iran.
-The United States had offered him asylum in Florida, per the University of North Carolina, with Khomeini's blessing.
-The shah seemed willing to accept the offer, but, for a while, he remained in Egypt and Morocco hoping that the situation in Iran would calm down and give him a way to return.
-While the shah had been in Morocco, the situation in Iran worsened with the Iranian hostage crisis.
-Admitting the shah to the U.S. was now potentially dangerous to the lives of American citizens.
+The United States had offered him asylum in Florida, with Khomeini's blessing.
+The shah seemed willing to accept the offer, but he remained in Egypt and Morocco for a while, hoping that the situation in Iran would calm down and give him a way to return.
+However, the situation in Iran worsened with the Iranian hostage crisis, to the point where admitting the shah to the U.S. might be potentially dangerous to the lives of American citizens.
 Nevertheless, thanks to lobbying by Carter administration heavyweights David Rockefeller and Henry Kissinger, President Jimmy Carter eventually let the shah in for medical treatment in late 1979.

 The shah eventually moved on and died in Egypt in 1981.
-His son Crown Prince Reza, however, remains in the United States to this day.
-The pretender to the Peacock Throne is an activist for a secular, democratic Iran, per the Australian Broadcasting Corporation.
+His son, Crown Prince Reza, however, remains in the United States to this day, and is an activist for a secular, democratic Iran.
 Reza has not rejected the possibility of retaking his father's throne, perhaps as a constitutional monarch.
 He has, however, made it absolutely clear that he will only do so if the Iranian people want him and his family back.
 Otherwise, he is happy to be a focal point for resistance against the Islamic Republic, whose overthrow he advocates.

 Dimitri Karadjordjevic of Yugoslavia

-Boasting a handful of illustrious ancestors from around Europe, Prince Dimitri is the son of Prince Alexander of Yugoslavia and Italian princess Maria Pia di Savoia, per his own website.
+Boasting a handful of illustrious ancestors from around Europe, Prince Dimitri is the son of Prince Alexander of Yugoslavia and Italian princess Maria Pia di Savoia.
 Growing up surrounded by the jewelry of numerous European royal families, including the famous Romanov treasure, the prince developed a love of precious stones that led him to leave his native France for New York City to pursue his dream.
-The prince initially moved to New York in 1983 to work on Wall Street with the firm EF Hutton, per The New York Times.
+The prince initially moved to New York in 1983 to work on Wall Street with the firm EF Hutton.
 He soon left that world to pursue his passion for gems, working at various auction houses and jewelers before launching his own eponymous business in 1999.

-The prince, however, is not a fan of vulgar, tasteless jewelry.
-Instead, his pieces are informed by another of his great loves – history.
-In his NYT interview, he noted that he chooses his materials and designs straight out of the history books.
-So the Savoy knot, considered historically a symbol of true, enduring love, adorns many of his pieces that are no doubt given to women by their lovers as gifts.
-Another of his favorite materials is Damascus steel.
-Why?
-Because it was the Latin crusaders' favored material for making their weapons.
+The prince's jewelry pieces are informed by another of his great loves, history, and he chooses his materials and designs straight out of the history books.
+One example is the Savoy knot, historically considered a symbol of true and enduring love, which adorns many of Dimitri's pieces.
+Another of his favorite materials is Damascus steel, said to be the Latin crusaders' favored material for making their weapons.

 Today, the prince's company produces jewelry lines catering to people from the uber-rich to the upper-middle class.
 And given that his pieces have been modeled in the biggest fashion houses, it is safe to say that his American gamble paid off in style.

-The duke left France and sailed across the ocean to the young republic of the United States of America, according to American Heritage.
+The duke left France and sailed across the ocean to the young republic of the United States of America.
 After an unsuccessful courtship of Philadelphia socialite Abby Willing, he and his two brothers decided to take a trip south, first to Baltimore and then to Washington, D.C. (at the time little more than a swamp).
-Then, they made an impromptu stop unannounced at Mount Vernon, home to none other than George Washington.
+Then they made an impromptu and unannounced stop at Mount Vernon, home to none other than George Washington.
 The former president entertained the duke, who announced that he wanted to explore the natural beauty of the United States.
-The ever-generous Washington responded by tracing an itinerary in red ink on the duke's map – a souvenir that the duke would later show off.
+The ever-generous Washington responded by tracing an itinerary in red ink on the duke's map, a souvenir that the duke would later show off.
 Not everyone could brag about having a personal note from the first president.

 The journey took them from Mount Vernon through Tennessee, Pennsylvania, New York State, and finally to Boston.
 Along the way, the brothers experienced American egalitarianism at its finest after they were thrown out of an inn because one of the duke's brothers did not want to eat with the crowd.
 After four years in the United States, they returned to Europe.
 Louis-Philippe would have to wait 30 more years, but he eventually got his throne.